aosabook/500lines/template-engine/chapter.md

 that limits it to that use.
 This makes the class simpler to implement, and easier to understand.

+CodeBuilder lets us create a chunk of Python source code, and has no specific knowledge about our template engine at all.
+We could use it in such a way that three different functions were defined in the Python, and then `get_globals` would return a dict of three values, the three functions.
+As it happens, our template engine only need to define one function.
+But it's better software design to keep that implementation detail in the template engine code, and out of our CodeBuilder class.

+Even as we're actually using it, to define a single function, having `get_globals` return the dictionary keeps the code more modular because it doesn't need to know the name of the function we've defined.
+Whatever function name we define in our Python source, we can retrieve that name from the dict returned by `get_globals`.
+When we get into the heart of the template engine itself, we'll see how CodeBuilder gets used.

 ### The Templite class